-On 19 January the country marks the day in 1969 when a very young university student, Jan Palach, died after setting fire to himself on Wenceslas Square to protest about the invasion by Warsaw Pact troops the previous August and the subsequent Soviet occupation of former Czechoslovakia.
+On 19 January, the country marks the day in 1969 when a very young university student, Jan Palach, died after setting fire to himself on Wenceslas Square to protest about the invasion by Warsaw Pact troops the previous August subsequent Soviet occupation of former Czechoslovakia.

 Date: 26 February to 8 March.
 You will see costumes and street parades in the heart of the city centre.
 Prague’s Bohemian Carnival offers a great programme of events for both children and adults.
 (Read more) website

 The Czech Mardi Gras festival, outdoor and indoor celebrations, especially in Žižkov, culminate with a parade and music on Fat Tuesday (also known as Shrove Tuesday or Pancake Tuesday).
 (Read more)